15 Best Things to Do in St. Augustine Beach (FL)

 Lightner Museum

-The museum’s exhibits touch on a variety of topics – from local history and culture to music, science, and art from the Victorian era.
+Displayed over three floors, these touch on a wide variety of topics, from local history and culture to music, science, and art from the Victorian era.
+You might see Sèvres porcelain, mechanical musical instruments from the 19th century, or geological specimens from around the world.

 Old City St. AugustineSource: VIAVAL / shutterstock